nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Initial Launch
     1. Copy the Java Archive file into an empty directory
     1. On windows machines, open up the terminal and navigate to the directory
-    1. Type in `chcp 65001` and press enter
-    1. Type in `java -Dfile.encoding=UTF-8 -jar scheduler.jar` and press enter
+    1. Type in `java -jar scheduler.jar` and press enter
     1. You should now see the welcome message printed on the screen
 1. Shutdown
     1. In the program, type the word `bye` and press enter